MichaelLT38/ClojureCrawler/README.md

 Work in progress.
 My intention is just to learn Clojure by making a simple text-based dungeon crawler game.
 Nothing fancy.
-Right now, I'm using the Land of Lisp book as a reference.
+Right now, I'm using the book [Land of Lisp](https://www.amazon.com/Land-Lisp-Learn-Program-Game/dp/1593272812) as a reference.